howdyai/botkit-docs/docs/provisioning/cisco-spark.md

-# Configure Botkit and Cisco Spark
+# Configure Botkit and Cisco Webex Teams

-Setting up a bot for Cisco Spark is one of the easiest experiences for bot developers!
+Setting up a bot for Cisco Webex Teams is one of the easiest experiences for bot developers!
 Follow these steps carefully to configure your bot.

 ### 1. Install Botkit

-The easiest path to creating a new bot for Cisco Spark is through Botkit Studio.
+The easiest path to creating a new bot for WEeex Teams is through Botkit Studio.
 [Sign up for an account here](https://studio.botkit.ai/signup/).
 This method will provide a guided path to hosting, along with other useful tools for creating and managing your bot.

 For advanced users looking to run their own code, you will need to [install Botkit](../readme-ciscospark.md#getting-started) and run it before your bot can be configured with Cisco Spark.

 ### 2. Create a new bot in the Cisco Developer portal

-Follow the instructions to create a new bot in the [Cisco Spark Developer Portal](https://developer.ciscospark.com/add-bot.html).
+Follow the instructions to create a new bot in the [Cisco Webex Teams Developer Portal](https://developer.ciscospark.com/add-bot.html).

 ![Add a bot](IMG/cisco_add.png)